Eugene Ormandy: Career

 Schonberg called Ormandy "an excellent technician with a technicolored approach".
-Grove comments that Ormandy may have contributed to this image by concentrating on the late-Romantic and early 20th-century repertory that showed to advantage the lush sound he could command in works by composers such as Debussy, Ravel, Richard Strauss and Tchaikovsky.
+Grove comments that Ormandy may have contributed to this image by concentrating on the late-Romantic and early 20th-century repertory that showed to advantage the lush sound he could command in works by composers such as Debussy, Ravel, Richard Strauss, Tchaikovsky, and Sergei Rachmaninoff.
 Schonberg commented that Ormandy programmed very little Haydn or Mozart and approached Beethoven "in a rather gingerly manner".
 He conducted much less new music than his predecessor, Stokowski, had done, but did not ignore it, and gave the premieres of works including Rachmaninoff's Symphonic Dances, which is dedicated to him and the orchestra, Bartók's Piano Concerto No.3, Britten's Diversions for Piano Left Hand and Orchestra and music by Ginastera, Hindemith, Martinů, Milhaud, Villa-Lobos and Webern.
 He did not neglect American composers, and among premieres he gave were works by Samuel Barber, David Diamond, Walter Piston, Ned Rorem, William Schuman, Roger Sessions and Virgil Thomson.

 Schonberg concluded his study of Ormandy with the words, "Ormandy does not conduct with the overwhelming personality of a Furtwängler, or with the ferocity and clarity of a Toscanini, or with the immense knowledge and classicism of a Szell.
 But he has carved out an area for himself, and within it he is secure, a perfect workman and a sensitive interpreter.
 And it is an area that takes in a great deal more than Strauss waltzes".

 In 1980, aged 80, Ormandy retired as chief conductor of the Philadelphia Orchestra, but continued to appear as its conductor laureate.
 His last concert was with his Philadelphia colleagues at Carnegie Hall on January 10, 1984.
 His tenure, as chief conductor and then laureate was the longest unbroken association between a conductor and a major American orchestra.

 He died of pneumonia at his home in Philadelphia, Pennsylvania, on March 12, 1985, at the age of 85.

 Awards and honors

 In honor of Ormandy's vast influence on American music and the Philadelphia performing arts community, on December 15, 1972, he was awarded the University of Pennsylvania Glee Club Award of Merit.
 He was appointed by Queen Elizabeth II as an honorary Knight Commander of the Order of the British Empire (KBE) in 1976, and received of Yale University's Sanford Medal.
 He was elected to the American Philosophical Society in 1977.
 After Ormandy's death the US Congress and President Ronald Reagan declared that November 18 would be "Eugene Ormandy Appreciation Day", with a recognition ceremony held on that date at the Academy of Music.

+Ormandy's collection of 1,400 orchestral scores is now in the library of the University of Pennsylvania, and he is also commemorated in the name of its Eugene Ormandy Music and Media Center at the Otto E. Albecht Music Library.